 Welcome to the probability inequality mines!

-When something in your process (measurement, estimation) means that you can be pretty sure that a whole bunch of your stuff is particularly likely to be somewhere in particular.
+When something in your process (measurement, estimation) means that you can be pretty sure that a whole bunch of your stuff is particularly likely to be somewhere in particular, e.g. being 80% sure I am only 20% wrong.

-As undergraduates we run into central limit theorems, but there are many more diverse ways we can keep track of our probability, or at least most of it.
-This idea is a basic workhorse in univariate probability, and turns out to be yet more essential in multivariate matrix probability, as seen in matrix factorisation, compressive sensing, PAC-bounds and suchlike.
+As undergraduates, we run into central limit theorems, but there are many more diverse ways we can keep track of our probability, or at least most of it.
+This idea is a basic workhorse in univariate probability and turns out to be yet more essential in multivariate matrix probability, as seen in matrix factorization, compressive sensing, PAC-bounds and suchlike.

 Overviews include